tamtakoe/oi-angular-resource/README.md

 # angular-resource
 Angular reactive/http/etc resource (AngularJS like)

-You can use it like AngularJS resource, or like event driven library if you follow reactive way.
+You can use it like AngularJS resource, or like event-driven library if you are following a reactive way.
 E.g. you have chat app.
-So, you just add http methods for getting all messages and web-socket methods for others and it works in one stream!
-You also can use internal state of the resource (all or last page of chat messages in our example) and make reducer in the Redux style if you prefer this
+So, you just add http-methods for getting all messages and websocket-methods for get/send new messages and it works in one stream!
+You also can use internal state of the resource and make reducer in the Redux style if you prefer this one

 ## Install
 Install core package and adapters what you need